Dynamical low-noise microwave source for cold-atom experiments: Characterization

-The adjusted phase of the microwave signal is deterministically referenced to the local oscillator phase.
-This allows for composite pulse techniques, where one single pulse is replaced by a sequence of pulses with different phases, amplitudes and durations to reduce the impact of various noise sources~\citep{Dunning2014,Levitt1986}.
-Besides the phase setting, it is necessary for this technique to execute the pulses in quick succession to avoid unwanted fluctuations during the dead times.
-Figure \ref{updates} shows a sequence of pulses and the corresponding waiting times for updates to happen.
-These update times should be as short as possible.
-Repeating the same pulse twice requires no perceptible update time in between (pulses 1 and 2).
-When a parameter such as the frequency is changed, a $700\,$ns update time becomes necessary (pulses 2 and 3).
-Finally, $400\,$ns are required when two pulses of different shape but with same parameters follow each other (pulses 3 and 4).
-The dead time can be avoided by programming the two desired pulses into a single RAM profile, such that an update time is not required anymore.
-Figure~\ref{phase change} shows an amplitude-shaped pulse where the phase of the microwave is altered halfway using one common profile instead of two distinguished pulses.
+The phase of the microwave signal is deterministically referenced to the local oscillator phase in a coherent way.
+This allows for composite pulse techniques, where one single pulse is replaced by a sequence of pulses with different phases, amplitudes and durations to reduce the impact of various noise sources~\cite{Dunning2014,Levitt1986}.
+Figure~\ref{knill} shows a so-called \textit{Knill} sequence~\cite{ryan2010} that reduces sensitivity to both intensity and frequency fluctuations.
+Besides the phase setting, it is advantageous for this technique to execute the pulses in quick succession to avoid unwanted fluctuations during the dead times.
+Updates of parameters like frequency or phase require $712\,$ns in our implementation.
+This corresponds to a minimal pulse duration of a few {\textmu}s when two totally different pulses should be executed in direct succession.
+Start and end times of pulses on different DDSs have to be equal or at least differ by $424\,$ns if they are on the same \textit{Urukul} module.
+Two separate modules could, however, be operated completely independent without this delay.
+Figure~\ref{phase change} finally shows an amplitude-shaped pulse where the phase of the radiofrequency is altered halfway using one common profile instead of two distinguished pulses.
 This example demonstrates the highly dynamical phase control.